GoNZooo/kotl/README.md

               %KOTL.Heartbeat{datetime: #<DateTime(2016-03-26T21:23:45Z)>, status: :pong}]}

-The first item in the status list is now a `%Heartbeat{}` struct with the status `:pang`, which indicates that the node has gone down.
+The first item in the status list is now a `%Heartbeat{}` struct with the status `:pang`, which indicates that the node is not responsive.

 If it were to resurface, it would look something like this: